Lindsey MAE WILLIE

 Julia McIntyre-Smith is part Irish, part Musgamagw Dzawada'enuxw.
 She grew up in Yellowknife NT, but has many places that she calls home, Kingcome Inlet being the one that led her to her true passion, the land.
 She is an amateur hunter, beader, and drummer.
 For her, this cabin project created a connection to her family in Gwayasdums that she never felt before.

 Alana Coon is a bright young member of the Kwikwasut'inuxw First Nation (KHFN), one of four tribes that belong to the Musgamagw Dzawada'enuxw Nation.
 She does contract work with the Musgamagw Dzawada'enuxw Tribal Council as a Clam Surveyor and Aquaculturalist.
-These projects that have taken her through her beloved traditional territory, of which she will be a lifelong student.
+These projects have taken her through her beloved traditional territory, of which she will be a lifelong student.
 Alana is currently supporting the KHFN in various roles, working for her people in the village.
 She continues to be in-place and on the land, helping her community in any way she can.

 This is Jenni Schine's second split-cedar cabin in the area; she built the first with Bill Proctor while documenting his life's history for her MA thesis and film, Listening to a Sense of Place (2012).
 As a sound artist and community-engaged researcher, Jenni will work with Lindsey Mae Willie as part of The Kingcome Collective to create a film and podcast series about the cabin project.
 Jenni has worked in Musgamagw Dzawada'enuxw territories since 2009, making Echo Bay one of her homes.
 She first came up to the Salmon Coast Field Station as a volunteer and now sits on the board.